sandypockets/dygma-raise-layouts/README.md

 A collection of layouts for the [Dygma Raise](https://dygma.com/) split mechanical keyboard.

 ## Contributing
-Thanks for your interest in contributing your templates.
-PRs are welcome!
+Thanks for your interest in contributing your layouts.

 1. Create a new folder, and name it after your GitHub username.
-2. Download your template files from Bazecore, and add them to your new folder.
+2. Download your template files from Bazecor, and add them to your new folder.
-3. Include a screenshot from Bazecore of the layout in the folder too.
+3. Include a screenshot from Bazecor of the layout in the folder too.
 4. Add your screenshots to the README.md file, and add a link to your folder.

 ## Layouts